-12.9 The PRA considers that until more promising account level arrears data is collected, enabling firms to better explain the movement in their arrears rate over time, the likelihood of firms being able to develop a compliant variable scalar approach for non-mortgage retail portfolios is low.
-This is because of the difficulty that firms have in distinguishing between movements in default rates that result from cyclical factors and those that result from non-cyclical reasons for these portfolios.
-In practice therefore the rest of this section applies to residential mortgage portfolios.

-12.10 For the purposes of this subsection 'non-mortgage retail portfolios' refers to non-mortgage lending to individuals (eg credit cards, unsecured personal loans, auto-finance) but does not include portfolios of exposures to small and medium-sized entities (SMEs in the retail exposure class).
+- 12.14 The PRA considers that until more promising account level arrears data are collected, enabling firms to better explain the movement in their arrears rate over time, the likelihood of firms being able to develop a compliant variable scalar approach for non-mortgage retail portfolios is low.
+This is because of the difficulty that firms have in distinguishing between movements in default rates that result from cyclical factors and those that result from noncyclical reasons for these portfolios. - 12.15 For the purposes of this subsection 'non-mortgage retail portfolios' refers to nonmortgage lending to individuals (eg credit cards, unsecured personal loans, auto-finance) but does not include portfolios of exposures to small and medium-sized entities (SMEs in the retail exposure class).

-12.11 The PRA considers that one variable scalar approach, potentially compliant with the four principles set out above, could involve:

-- (a) segmenting a portfolio by its underlying drivers of default risk; and - (b) estimating separate long-run default rates for each of these segmented pools.
+- 12.16 The PRA considers that one variable scalar approach, potentially compliant with the four principles set out above, could involve: - (a) segmenting a portfolio by its underlying drivers of default risk; and - (b) estimating separate long-run default rates for each of these segmented pools.